Jma353/cu-there/writeup.md

 This document outlines the machine learning system for CU There.

-The goal of the system is to provide recommendations of times and locations (given as latitude and longitude) for an event on the Cornell campus given a textual description of the event.
+The goal of the system is to provide recommendations of times and locations for an event on the Cornell campus given a textual description of the event.

 ## Data Pipeline